 Read Part I of this story here: When I Began My Adoption Journey, I Had Never Heard of Post-Adoption Depression.
 Read Part II here: My Descent into Post-Adoption Depression Began on Placement Day

-I had absolutely no idea at the time that there was a name for what I was going through: Post-Adoption Depression Syndrome (PADS).
-I just thought I was a horrible mother who would lose my temper and snap at Olivia over little things she did.
+I had absolutely no idea at the time that there was a name for what I was going through Post-Adoption Depression Syndrome (PADS).
+I just thought I was a horrible mother who would lose my temper and snap at Olivia over the little things she did.
 I realized that most of her behaviors resulted from her unceremonious upheaval (the adoption agency basically handed her over to us with no details about her.
-The attitude was, more or less, “good luck with that”), but I wish that I had known then what I know now, which is, in the words of Barbara Defazzio, LMHC, DCFC: “A parent needs to understand that the symptoms (of PADS) are normal and not based on failure (and being a) bad parent.”
+The attitude was, more or less, “good luck with that”), but what I wish I’d known is what I know now, which is, in the words of Barbara Defazzio, LMHC, DCFC: “A parent needs to understand that the symptoms (of PADS) are normal and not based on failure (and being a) bad parent.”

-Emily Foltz-Holland, LMHC and Certified Clinical Trauma Professional, defines Post-Adoption Depression Syndrome (PADS) as “depressive and adjustment symptoms that can be experienced after an adoptive placement.
+Emily Foltz-Holland, LMHC and Certified Clinical Trauma Professional define Post-Adoption Depression Syndrome (PADS) as “depressive and adjustment symptoms that can be experienced after adoptive placement.
 It is often compared to Perinatal Mood and Anxiety Disorder (PMAD—this includes Postpartum Depression).”
 She also states that as an LMHC, she “find(s) this issue to be significantly unknown, both to adoptive parents as well as mental health providers.”

 Bonding difficulties, the child’s possible developmental issues, lengthy adoption processes, and financial stressors can all feed into adoption problems during a time that most people on the outside looking in are expecting couples to be ecstatic and nurturing bastions of parenthood.